tedmoore/schelp2/docs/Classes/SequenceableCollection.md

 ### Math Support - Binary Messages
-All of the following messages send the message [#-performBinaryOp](#-performbinaryop) to the receiver with the binary message selector and the second operand as arguments.
+All of the following messages send the message [performBinaryOp](#performbinaryop) to the receiver with the binary message selector and the second operand as arguments.

 ### `+`, `-`, `*`, `/`, `div`, `min`, `max`, `<`, `<=`, `>`, `>=`, `bitXor`, `lcm`, `gcd`, `round`, `trunc`, `atan2`, `hypot`, `ring1`, `ring2`, `ring3`, `ring4`, `difsqr`, `sumsqr`, `sqrdif`, `absdif`, `amclip`, `scaleneg`, `clip2`, `excess`, `rrand`, `exprand`